 - a.
 Whenever a Change Order involves net cost decrease, the CREDIT to the Owner shall be such net cost decrease.
-Whenever a Change Order involves a summary net increase, the Contract shall be increased by the amount of such net cost increase plus a percentage of such net cost for overhead and profit as indicated on the Bid Form.
-The General Contractor will furnish supervision and coordination for a percentage as noted on the Bid Form, of the cost of additional Mechanical and Electrical work ordered by the Owner. - b.
+Whenever a Change Order involves a summary net increase, the Contract shall be increased by the amount of such net cost increase plus 10% of such net cost for overhead and profit.
+The General Contractor will furnish supervision and coordination for 10% of the cost of additional Mechanical and Electrical work ordered by the Owner. - b.
 The Contractor shall furnish the Owner an itemized accounting with supporting data used in computing the value of any change that might be ordered. - c.
 Change Orders must state a number of added days or days to be deleted from completion time.
 If no change in days is required by the change order, write NONE.
 Failure to comply with above voids any later request for extra time.